badnorseman/react-native-linter/README.md

-## React Native Lint
+## React Native Linter

 ## Background
-This project is the lint and flow rules that all our JavaScript projects follow.
+This project is the lint and flow rules that all our react-native projects follow.

 ## Getting Started